RitwikAwasthi/Audio-Genre-Classification-Model/README.md

 ## Requirements

 GTZAN data not provided.
-XGboost uses wav file and others use .au files.
+XGboost dataset generator uses .wav file and others use .au files.
 Update the path in the code to point correctly.

 ## Code